 Credit checks are an uncomfortable fact of adulthood.
-Everything from buying a home or car, renting an apartment, taking out a personal loan, applying to certain jobs and even having utilities turned on, can involve a credit check.
+Everything from buying a home or car, renting an apartment, taking out a personal loan, applying to certain jobs, and even having utilities turned on, can involve a credit check.

-Not all credit checks are equal in terms of their impact.
-There are two different types of credit checks: a “soft” inquiry and a “hard” inquiry.
+Not all credit checks are equal in terms of their impact on your credit score, however.
+There are two types of credit checks: a “soft” inquiry and a “hard” inquiry.

-What is a Soft Credit Inquiry?
+What Is a Soft Credit Inquiry?

 You can usually see soft credit inquiries on your own credit report.
 You might see language like “inquiries that do not affect your credit rating” with the name of the requester and the date of the inquiry.